xdmanflow/Equiprogress-AI/README.md

-# ÉquiProgress AI — Internship @ Cavalons
+# ÉquiProgress AI — Internship at Cavalons

 > **10-week engineering internship** at [Cavalons](https://www.cavalons.fr), a French equestrian tech startup, focused on designing and integrating an AI-powered coaching chatbot for the **ÉquiProgress** application.